-When you have taken the desired amount of "As Left" temperature points, click the "Next" button to view the "As Received" calibration report.
+Continue the same process for the remaining "As Left" pressure points.
+When you have taken the desired amount of "As Left" pressure points, click the "Next" button to view the "As Received" calibration report.
 Each transducer will appear in its own tab and contains the data for each calibration point along with the coefficients used at the time the points were taken.

 Clicking the "Save Reports" button will open a file dialog to save the report.
-The default file location is ...Documents\Thunder Scientific\2900 ControLog\Reports\.
+The default file location is ...Documents\Thunder Scientific\1220 ControLog\Reports\.

-Repeat this same procedure for each transducer to calibrate them to their specific range.
+Repeat this same procedure, 6.2.2 Calibration Procedure, for each transducer to calibrate them to their specific range.